TheOdinProject/curriculum/rails/web_refresher.md

 You've heard about it again and again, but do you really know what MVC is?
 Errrrmmmmm, ummm....

 MVC is all about organization and Rails is all about MVC.
 When you build a new Rails project, you get that giant mass of folders and files created.
-Though there are many inside your `app` directory, they are highly organized and specifically meant to separate the Model, View, and Controller.
+Though it seems like there are an overwhelming number of files inside your `app` directory, they are highly organized and specifically meant to separate the Model, View, and Controller.

 The point of MVC is that the functions of a web application can be broken down into more or less distinct parts.
 Each part gets its own Ruby class.
 That's great for you the developer because, when you want to tweak a specific part of the code base or fix a bug, you know exactly which file to modify and where it is.